Table of Contents

 What Is the Continuum of Care?

 The continuum of care is simply how addiction is treated.
 After successful completion of detoxification, the person moves onto another form of either drug counseling or individual counseling.
-Depending on how severe their addiction was and how well they were able to stop using drugs or alcohol for an extended period, this will show how much rehab cost as well as how long does treatment take place.
+Depending on how severe their addiction was and how well they were able to stop drug use or alcohol use for an extended period, this will show how much rehab cost as well as how long does treatment take place.
 Sometimes those who have been using drugs or alcohol for quite some may require less treatment.

 Rehab costs can vary depending on how long you will be in treatment and if there are additional fees for things like: